digitalocean/supabase-on-do/README.md

 cd supabase-on-do
 ```

-After cloning the repo, our next step is to build a snapshot of the Droplet we will be running, by following the documentation in the [packer directory](./packer).
-And after we will deploy our resources using terraform as specified [here](./terraform).
+1. After cloning the repo, our next step is to build a snapshot of the Droplet we will be running, by following the documentation in the [packer directory](./packer).
+2. And after we will deploy our resources using terraform as specified [here](./terraform).

-## TLDR
+## _TLDR_
-_Or the - I didn't want to read the next sections, just give me the commands to run, I trust you version_
+_Or the - I didn't want to read the next sections, just give me the commands to run, I trust you - version_

 ### Run Packer to create the Snapshot